BryceColeman/first-report/README.md

 # first-report
 ## Synopsis

+This project uses the salesforce.com platform to process quarterly report data for First In Families of North Caorlina.
 At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
 This description should match descriptions added for package managers (Gemspec, package.json, etc.)

 ## Code Example